p10tyr/thepihut3dxmastree-examples/README.md

 ## The Pi Hut - 3D RGB Xmas Tree for Raspberry Pi - Examples

 I guess I gotta buy one.
 Will upadate with any info 😁

+Comment found on PiHut to use esp8233 and Aircookie WLED project (which is an awesome project for everything LED!)
+> This has 25 APA102 LEDs which run using SPI, so there are only 4 pins used: 5v, ground, clock and data.
+I decided not to use a raspiberry pi for this and instead hooked it up to a nodemcu (esp8266) which has integrated wifi.
+I connected pin 39 from the tree to ground on the nodemcu, pin 2 to 5v, pin 31 to D4 and pin 23 to D3.
+No external power or level shifter is required.
+>
+> I then flashed the excellent WLED by Aircookie - https://github.com/Aircoookie/WLED (make sure you grab the APA102 variant from the available bin files)which has tons of effects and features all easily controlled by the android/ios apps, web page or home assistant etc. You can even sync the effects and colours with other sets of completely independent lights over wifi!
+> The end result is fantastic - https://www.dropbox.com/s/33y8pq1oxk8kfd8/20191214_201640.jpg?dl=0
+> Image pasted below in case you dont fancy checking drop box links

 # Setup